-Section V. Severability.
-If any section, subsection, sentence, clause, or phrase of this Ordinance is for any reason held to be unconstitutional or invalid, such decision shall not affect the validity of the remaining portion of this Ordinance.
+Section V. Severability Nonseverability.
+The provisions of this Ordinance are not severable.
+If any section, subsection, sentence, clause, or phrase of this Ordinance is for any reason held to be unconstitutional or invalid, the entire Ordinance will be void. such decision shall not affect the validity of the remaining portion of this Ordinance.
 The Board of Supervisors hereby declares that it would have passed this Ordinance and every section, subsection, sentence, clause or phrase thereof irrespective of the fact that any one or more sections, subsections, sentences, clauses or phrases be declared unconstitutional or invalid.